michaelgwelch/loominate.net/_posts/2012-03-10-abstract-algebra-is-refactoring.md

   3. If there are more elements, traverse to the next one
   4. After traversing to a new element, request it's value

 In fact in C# this pattern is already formalized.
 The traversal of a collection is formalized by the `IEnumerator` interface which fulfills the last 3 points, and any collection which allows traversal implements the `IEnumerable` interface which fulfills the first point.
-The code for traversing any type of list in C# is the following<sup class='footnote'><a href='http://loominate.net/2012/03/10/abstract-algebra-is-refactoring/#fn-124-1' id='fnref-124-1' onclick='return fdfootnote_show(124)'>1</a></sup>.
+The code for traversing any type of list in C# is the following[^f1].

 {% highlight csharp %}
 // Assume a list of ints